Anisotropic superconducting spin transport at magnetic interfaces

 \section{Abstract}

 We present a theoretical investigation of anisotropic superconducting spin transport at a magnetic interface between a $p$-wave superconductor and a ferromagnetic insulator.
-Our formulation describes the ferromagnetic resonance modulations due to spin-triplet current generation, including the frequency shift and enhanced Gilbert damping, in a unified manner.
+Our formulation describes the ferromagnetic resonance modulations due to spin current generation depending on spin-triplet Cooper pair, including the frequency shift and enhanced Gilbert damping, in a unified manner.
 We find that the Cooper pair symmetry is detectable from the qualitative behavior of the ferromagnetic resonance modulation.
 Our theory paves the way toward anisotropic superconducting spintronics.

 {\it Introduction.---}Use of spin-triplet Cooper pairs as carriers for spin currents in the emergent field of superconducting spintronics is challenging \cite{linderSuperconductingSpintronics2015,hanSpinCurrentProbe2020}.
 Previous studies have demonstrated spin transport mediated by spin-triplet Cooper pairs that formed at the $s$-wave superconductor (SC)/ferromagnet interfaces of Josephson junctions.
 The spin-singlet pairs in SCs are converted into spin-triplet pairs in half-metallic $\mathrm{CrO}_2$ \cite{keizerSpinTripletSupercurrent2006}.
 However, previous studies on spin-triplet pairs at magnetic interfaces have been limited to cases induced by the proximity effect.